 If suspicious activity is detected, an investigation or inquiry may begin immediately.
 If an individual is the subject of a healthcare fraud investigation, it is important to seek legal counsel immediately.
-A DC federal healthcare fraud defense attorney can advise a client on his or her rights and try to help the client avoid incriminating missteps throughout the investigative and interrogative processes.
+A DC federal healthcare fraud defense attorney can advise a client on their rights and try to help the client avoid incriminating missteps throughout the investigative and interrogative processes.

 A report provided by the National Healthcare Anti-Fraud Association (NHCAA) estimates that up to half a million people have fallen victim to medical identity theft.
-By failing to secure personal medical information, a person may find himself or herself with the details of another person’s medical history littering his or her own medical record.
+By failing to secure personal medical information, a person may find themselves with the details of another person’s medical history littering their own medical record.

 According to the FBI, it is estimated that up to 10 percent of all healthcare expenditures are the result of fraudulent billing to both private and public healthcare programs.
 Because of the lucrative payout, healthcare fraud is becoming a more prevalent form of organized crime, calling the FBI and other federal agencies to take action.

 Those cracking down on healthcare fraud push to see it penalized to the maximum extent of the law.
-A federal healthcare fraud defense attorney is capable of challenging U.S. prosecutors that are tasked with the burden of proof, in order to help his or her client achieve the best possible outcome in each personalized case.
+A federal healthcare fraud defense attorney is capable of challenging US prosecutors that are tasked with the burden of proof, in order to help their client achieve the best possible outcome in each personalized case.